defenseunicorns/leapfrogai-deployment/INSTALL-CPU.md

 zarf package create --confirm

 # install
-zarf package deploy zarf-package-leapfrogai-api-*.zst
+zarf package deploy zarf-package-*.zst --set ISTIO_ENABLED=true --set PREFIX=leapfrogai-api
-# press "y" for prompt on deployment confirmation
+# if used without the `--confirm` flag, there are many prompted variables
-# press "y" for prompt to create and expose new ingress gateway
+# please read the variable descriptions in the zarf.yaml for more details
 ```

 #### (OPTIONAL) Whisper Model